Papillion Garden Club - Papillion, Nebraska (Zone 5b)

 Papillion Garden Club's Contributions to the Papillion Blue Star Memorial

-Today, Veterans Park is a peaceful, beautiful space where our community can honor and remember those who have served.
-We’re proud to have played a part in bringing this vision to life.
+Today, Veterans Park stands as a serene and meaningful space where the community can gather to honor and remember those who have served.
+The Papillion Garden Club is proud to have played a role in bringing this vision to life.

 The photos below are from the 2012 dedication along with the original Papillion Times article on the Papillion Garden Club and the Blue Star Memorial.